 Please be sure to provide us with your delivery postcode as part of your initial enquiry so we can accurately estimate delivery costs.

-Yes - Your container should to be placed on a flat level surface.
+Yes - We recommned positioning your container on a flat level surface.

 For uneven surfaces we recommend using paving slabs to create a level the surface.